MCBall/Blur-Documentation/default-config.md

 The below configs are standard templates for various gamemodes and are a good starting point for map configuration.

+### This will be updated with more helpful details in the future.

 # CTF

 ``` YAML